mjopenglsdl/small3d-tutorial/ChaseTheGoat3D/README.md

 Chase the goat.
 Accelerate using the spacebar and navigate using the arrow keys.

-Before proceeding, please note that conan packages will be stored on bintray.com in the future.
-I have already made the switch so, just once, if you have not already done so, you need to declare my bintray repository as a remote, so that you can download the referenced packages:
+Add my bintray repository as a remote to your conan configuration.
+You only need to execute this once.
+Conan will remember it afterwards:

 	conan remote add bintraydimi309 https://api.bintray.com/conan/dimi309/conan-packages

+Also add jgsogo's bintray repository (that's where I get the portaudio dependency from):

+	conan remote add bintrayjgsogo https://api.bintray.com/conan/jgsogo/conan-packages

 On MacOS or Linux, build as follows, using the [conan](https://www.conan.io) package manager: